RishuAditya/percentage-calculator-js-ui/README.md

 # percentage-calculator-js-ui
 <br>
 A colorful and responsive Percentage Calculator built using HTML, CSS, and JavaScript. <br>
-It helps users quickly calculate percentage values with a beautiful, beginner-friendly interface.
+It helps users quickly calculate percentage values with a beautiful, beginner-friendly interface.<br>

+Author - Aditya